littlesera/LSCG/README.md

 ### Chloroform
 - Having chloroform applied to your mouth will start a ~30s chain of events that will result in your unconsciousness
 - If you are able to remove the chloroform before fully passing out it will reset
+- Once asleep your chat will be blocked similarly to being under hypnosis
 - Removing chloroform after falling asleep will result in a gradual reawakening

 ### Boops